hamidthri/hamidthri.github.io/_news/announcement_2.md

 inline: true
 related_posts: false
 ---
-I am thrilled to announce that I completed my Master's degree in Electrical Engineering, specializing in AI with a focus on deep learning and reinforcement learning, from K.N.
+I am thrilled to announce that I completed my Master’s degree in Electrical Engineering, specializing in AI with a focus on deep learning and reinforcement learning, from K.N.
 Toosi University of Technology.